 Valley Children’s Healthcare complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.
 Valley Children’s Healthcare does not exclude people or treat them differently because of race, color, national origin, age, disability, or sex.

-The privacy of patients and their families is very important to us at Valley Children's Hospital.
+The privacy of patients and their families is very important to us at Valley Children's Healthcare.
 Valley Children's is compliant with all federal HIPAA requirements.

-Below you will find links to the Hospital’s privacy policies in English and Spanish.
+Below you will find links to Valley Children's Healthcare's privacy policies.
 The "General" policy applies to all hospital patients.
 The "Employee Services" policy applies to employees who receive treatment in our on-site clinic.
 If you have any questions, please call our Privacy Officer at (559) 353-5660.

 Patient Privacy - English